-Research performance in UK universities is measured by the Research Assessment Exercise (RAE), which takes place over a seven-year time period.
+Research performance in UK universities is measured by the Research Excellence Framework (REF) which takes place over a seven-year time period.

 These results will help us secure our research base and continue to build our reputation as one of the world’s leading research universities.

 The University of York performed strongly in the most recent REF, carried out in 2014, with results placing the University among the leading institutions in the UK for research.